CoderMZ/HTML-Projects/V.0.1/Description.md

 ## Code examples V(0.1)
-So the first html bit which will be the first html to open is this.
+So the first HTML file which will be the first html to open is here.
 We can call this the main Website.
 It's just a quick little thing I did in class when we made our first website.
 So what you can do on here is so limited, that you can literally just click the picture